BroadbandForum/usp/docs/specification/index.md

 For this mechanism to work and to prevent information leakage, the sender causing the problem needs to be able to create a valid USP Record containing a valid source Endpoint ID and a correct destination Endpoint ID.
 In addition a MTP specific return path needs to be known so the error can be delivered.

-**[R-MTP.5]{}** - A recipient of an erroneous USP Record MUST create a Record with a Message of type Error and deliver it to sender if the source Endpoint ID is valid, the destination Endpoint ID is its own, and a MTP-specific return path is known.
-If any of those criteria on the erroneous Record are not met or the Record is known to contain a USP Message of types Response or Error, it MUST be ignored.
+**[R-MTP.5]{}** - A recipient of an erroneous USP Record MUST create a Record with a Message of type Error and deliver it to sender if the source Endpoint ID is valid, the destination Endpoint ID is its own, the Record contains a USP Message of type Request, the Message ID can be extracted, and a MTP-specific return path is known.
+If any of those criteria on the erroneous Record are not met, it MUST be ignored.

 The following error codes (in the range 7100-7199) are defined to allow the Error to be more specifically indicated.
 Additional requirements for these error codes are included in the specific MTP definition, where appropriate.